DrJPFrimat/MEA-ToolBox/README.md

 The link below gives you access to a google drive with 3 different test data files that can be used for testing purposes.
+These test data files are converted msrd files into H5 files from the 24 multiwell MEA system (Multi Channel Systems).
+Please analzye these files first before loading the analzyed fiels for exploration.

 https://drive.google.com/drive/folders/1IrS9-TnZHw8d7IW7TlJVqvXeNlGGVtY3?usp=sharing